davidlsharp1/AnonORM/README.md

 This means I can create a simple query that is joining two tables and use the results directly without creating a model with properties for each of the fields to represent the data.

+This was a just a test case and I was curious to see if this could be practical.

 ```
 select p.FirstName, t.Detail
 from Person p, Todo t